HKUSTDial/VisJudgeBench/README.md

 ## 🏆 Benchmark Results

 We systematically evaluate multiple state-of-the-art multimodal large language models (MLLMs) on VisJudgeBench to assess their visualization quality assessment capabilities.

+**About VisJudge:** To address the significant gaps between general MLLMs and human expert judgment, we developed **VisJudge**, a specialized model fine-tuned on our benchmark data using the GRPO (Group Relative Policy Optimization) method.
+VisJudge is based on Qwen2.5-VL-7B-Instruct and trained specifically for visualization quality assessment across the Fidelity-Expressiveness-Aesthetics dimensions.

 ### 🤖 Can MLLMs Assess Visualization Quality and Aesthetics Like Humans?